dvaumoron/puzzleweb/README.md

 ## Getting started

+The project [PuzzleWeaver](https://github.com/dvaumoron/puzzleweaver) allows to use PuzzleWeb features with a single binary (it is a modular monolith done with [ServiceWeaver](https://serviceweaver.dev/) and configured with [puzzleweaver.toml](https://github.com/dvaumoron/puzzleweaver/blob/main/puzzleweaver.toml)).
+Once installed, you can run it with the command :

+    weaver single deploy puzzleweaver.toml

-The projects [PuzzleFrame](https://github.com/dvaumoron/puzzleframe) (configured with [frame.yaml](https://github.com/dvaumoron/puzzleframe/blob/main/frame.yaml)) and [PuzzleTest](https://github.com/dvaumoron/puzzletest) (initialized in [puzzletest.go](https://github.com/dvaumoron/puzzletest/blob/main/puzzletest.go)) show how to use PuzzleWeb.
-In both case, additionnal configuration should be provided with environment variable (or a .env file in the working directory, see [this empty exemple](defaultData/.env)).
+Other projects based on PuzzleWeb are [PuzzleFrame](https://github.com/dvaumoron/puzzleframe) (configured with [frame.yaml](https://github.com/dvaumoron/puzzleframe/blob/main/frame.yaml)) and [PuzzleTest](https://github.com/dvaumoron/puzzletest) (initialized in [puzzletest.go](https://github.com/dvaumoron/puzzletest/blob/main/puzzletest.go)).
+PuzzleFrame and PuzzleTest needs additionnal configuration to be provided with environment variable (or a .env file in the working directory, see [this empty exemple](defaultData/.env)) and the backing services should be handled separately.

 See [this folder](https://github.com/dvaumoron/puzzletest/tree/main/deploy/conf/helm) for an example of [Helm chart](https://helm.sh).